zoehneto/daumUSB2BLE/README.md

 * plug the RS232 to USB converter in any USB port
 * start your Daum ergobike 8008 TRS
-* ergoFACE will lookup for the cockpit adress and start receiving data
+* ergoFACE will lookup for the cockpit address and start receiving data
 * start an app like ZWIFT and your Daum bike will appear as "DAUM Ergobike 8008 TRS" device with two services (power & FTMS)

 ## website / server